GLOBAL MARKETS-Stocks, emerging markets swoon on China data; euro up

 By Barani Krishnan

-NEW YORK, Jan 23 Global equity markets sold off on Thursday on disappointing Chinese manufacturing data and weak corporate earnings, while the euro jumped against the dollar after mostly encouraging survey results from the euro zone's private sector.
+NEW YORK, Jan 23 U.S. stocks and global emerging markets sold off sharply on Thursday on disappointing Chinese manufacturing data and weak company earnings, while the euro rose against the dollar after encouraging survey results on the euro zone's private sector.

+European shares backed away from their lofty multi-year highs hit earlier in the week as caution set in over global growth trends.

-MSCI's emerging markets equities index fell 1.2 percent to a nearly two-week low as emerging sovereign debt spreads widened 9 basis points over U.S. Treasuries after factory activity in China contracted in January for the first time in six months.
+The MSCI emerging equities index fell 1 percent to its lowest in nearly two weeks while emerging sovereign debt spreads widened by 9 basis points to 352 bps over U.S. Treasuries.
+Selling was seen in emerging currencies as well, with the Turkish lira earlier touching a record low, the rouble hitting a five-year low and Argentina's peso down 17 percent.

-A decline in the flash Markit/HSBC Purchasing Managers' Index was the first indication of sentiment in the world's second-largest economy, and reinforced concerns about global growth, especially in commodity-sensitive emerging markets.

-The Turkish lira touched a record low, the rouble hit a five-year low and the Argentine peso tumbled 11 percent at one point.
-Copper fell and London-traded Brent crude oil slipped below $108 a barrel after weak data from the world's top two oil consumers revived worries over the outlook for demand.
+The slide extended to commodities, with the London-traded Brent crude oil slipping below $108 a barrel after weak data from the world's top two oil consumers revived worries over the outlook for demand.

+U.S. Treasuries prices rose as the losses on Wall Street and data suggesting a slowing in Chinese manufacturing revived safe-haven bids for bonds.
+Data on domestic jobless claims also suggested a moderate pace of job growth but not enough for the Federal Reserve to accelerate its pace of reducing its bond-purchase stimulus.

+In U.S. stocks, disappointing earnings reports from bellwether names such as McDonald's Corp added to investor sentiment already dented by troubling report on China's manufacturing sector.

 * Oil supplies and crude price curve: http://tmsnrt.rs/2pElIP6